Available Now

 Select applicable compliance frameworks (HIPAA, PCI-DSS, SOC 2, NIST)

-Confirm AI provider is set to Ollama (default)
+Confirm AI provider is set to CVEasy AI Engine (default)

 4